Principality of Bidache: History

-The exact date for the establishment of sovereignty in Bidache is 21 October 1570.
+The date for the establishment of sovereignty in Bidache is 21 October 1570.
 On that day, Antoine I de Gramont in his capacity as mayor of Bayonne stated that the sovereignty of Bidache was held by him.
 This was the first public statement by the Counts of Gramont claiming sovereignty over Bidache.
-However, a bequest written in private between Antoine and his wife in 1566 refers to his "sovereignty" over Bidache.
-By the end of 1570, several acts claiming sovereign rights in Bidache appear in quick succession.
-On 13 November of that same year, Antoine I enforces his rights over the inhabitants of Bidache as their sovereign lord.
-This is followed in on 6 April 1575 when Antoine formulated a formal legal code.
+However, a bequest written in private between Antoine and his wife in 1566 referred to his "sovereignty" over Bidache.
+By the end of 1570, several acts claiming sovereign rights in Bidache appeared in quick succession.
+On 13 November of that same year, Antoine I enforced his rights over the inhabitants of Bidache as their sovereign lord.
+This was followed by Antoine formulated a formal legal code in 1575.

-His successor, Antoine II, uses the title of majesty "for such is our pleasure" in an order issued on 22 September 1596.
+His successor, Antoine II, used the title of Majesty "for such is our pleasure" in an order issued on 22 September 1596.
 From this date, he calls his actions "sovereign".
-External recognition is found in letters patent issued by Henri IV of France and Navarre which refer to Antoine II de Gramont as "ruler of the land of Bidache" and exempt from his edict.
+External recognition is found in letters patent issued by Henri IV of France and Navarre which refer to Antoine II de Gramont as "ruler of the land of Bidache" and exempted from the Edict of Nantes.

-In 1631 Cardinal Richelieu is recorded as having complained that Bidache was a "haven of thieves" and "Judaized" and recommends sending a commissioner to the principality.
-Nevertheless, the complaint is not acted upon.
-The evidence that Bidache had become an asylum benefiting those who wanted to escape the kingdoms of France and Navarre indicates the practical implications of Bidache sovereignty.
+In 1631 Cardinal Richelieu is recorded as having complained that Bidache was a "haven of thieves" and "Judaized" and recommended sending a commissioner to the principality.
+The evidence that Bidache had become an asylum benefiting those who wanted to escape the kingdoms of France and Navarre indicated the practical implications of Bidache sovereignty.

 The de jure end of sovereignty came during the upheaval of the French Revolution.
-In January 1790 attempts were made to secure the continued existence of the principality separate from the French crown but these came to no avail.
-An envoy, Louis Perret, was despatched to Paris but he did not arrive before letters patent had been issued in the name of King Louis XVI that decreed Bidache to be a part of the new Basses-Pyrénées département.
+In January 1790 attempts were made to secure the continued existence of the principality separate from the French crown, but these came to no avail.
+An envoy, Louis Perret, was despatched to Paris, but he did not arrive before letters patent had been issued in the name of King Louis XVI that decreed Bidache to be a part of the new Basses-Pyrénées département.
 In 1793 troops loyal to the new French Republic occupied Bidache and ousted the last prince, Antoine VII.
-With de facto independence at an end the château was briefly converted into a hospital before being burned down in 1796.
+With de jure independence at an end the château was briefly converted into a hospital before being burned down in 1796.
 The ruins are currently being restored.

-Around Bidache, the end of Basque home rule in France was happening.